xemonix0/Cherry-Doom/docs/cheats.md

 `RATE`
 Toggle the display of rendering stats, including frame rate and the current number of segs, visplanes, and sprites.

+## New Nugget Doom cheats

+Most of them were taken from or inspired by other ports - see `README.md` for credits.

+`FULLCLIP`
+Toggle infinite ammo.

+`VALIANT`
+Toggle fast weapons.

+`BOBBERS`
+Shortcut to toggle the two cheats mentioned above, and IDFA.

+`GIBBERS`
+Force gibbing on dying enemies, independently of damage dealt.

+`IDFLY`
+Toggle Fly Mode (uses jumping/crouching keys).

+`SUMMON`
+Spawn a hostile or friendly actor based on its mobjtype index.

+`RESURRECT` / `IDRES`
+Resurrect the player without toggling IDDQD.

+`LINETARGET`
+Toggle Linetarget Query Mode, which gives some info on the player's linetarget.

+`MDK`
+Perform a hitscan attack with 1 million damage.

+`SAITAMA`
+Toggle MDK Fist (replaces A_Punch's melee attack with the MDK attack, featuring an alternate multishot attack when holding down Strafe On).

+`NEXTMAP`
+Exit the level.

+`NEXTSECRET`
+Exit the level as if using a secret exit.

+`TURBO`
+Change the player speed in-game.

+`NOMOMENTUM`
+Toggle No Momentum mode; reenabled debugging cheat.

 ## Beta cheats

 These cheats only work in MBF `-beta` emulation mode.